ggonnella/gfaviz/README.md

 ### Style options

 Multiple options are available for changing the visual representation of specific kind of elements.
+This section does not handle the label styles (see the following section for them).

 #### GUI